 - Basic Info

-ARC invests in activities that address the five goals identified in the Commission's strategic plan:
+ARC invests in activities that address the five goals identified in the Commission's strategic plan 2022-2026:

-Strengthen Appalachia’s community and economic development potential by leveraging the Region's natural and cultural heritage assets.
+Strengthen Appalachia’s community and economic development potential by preserving and investing in the Region’s local, cultural heritage, and natural assets.

 - Atlanta Regional Commission